srand/jolt/docs/quickstart.rst

 Ninja is a fast third-party build system.
 Where other build systems, such as Jolt, are high-level languages, Ninja aims to be an assembler.
 Together they form a powerful couple.
-Jolt has builtin Ninja tasks which automatically generate Ninja files and build your projects for you.
+Jolt has builtin Ninja tasks which automatically generate Ninja build files and build your projects for you.
 All you have to do is to tell Jolt which source files to compile.
 You can also define custom build rules for file types not recognized by Jolt.